 One of the most recent studies in June 2014 (ref.
-3) analysed the metabolic effects of eating or skipping breakfast.
+3) analyzed the metabolic effects of eating or skipping breakfast.
 The conclusion as reported by Time Magazine (ref.
 4) is that “Contrary to popular belief, having breakfast every day was not tied to an improvement in metabolism.
 Prior thought, supported by research, has shown that eating early in the day can prevent people from overeating later out of hunger, and it boosts their metabolism early.
 The new study which examined causal links between breakfast habits and energy balance couldn’t prove that.”

 What the study did show is that eating breakfast was linked to a greater (not reduced) overall dietary energy intake!
 As stated by the authors: “Daily breakfast is causally linked to higher physical activity thermogenesis in lean adults, with greater overall dietary energy intake but no change in resting metabolism. “

 So according to the results of the 2014 study, eating breakfast makes us hungrier and we eat more during the day!

 This greater desire for food once again leads me to question the accuracy of the results and conclusion.
 That’s because, as with the previous study, the type of breakfast food was not accounted for in this study.

 Usually, eating a typical carbohydrate-rich breakfast (like bagels, toast, syrup, processed orange juice) tends to make you hungry again far sooner than a low-carb, high-fat breakfast will.
 The reason for this is that if your body is using sugar as its primary fuel, it will need a “refill” at regular intervals, as sugar is a very fast-burning fuel.